The Condensed Guide To Security Camera Types

 Selecting a security camera is simple, right?
 If you want a camera that follows people as they move, you want a pan/tilt/zoom or PTZ camera.
 Otherwise you want a fixed camera.
 Right?

 Well, yes and no. PTZ and fixed cameras used to be the only types of surveillance cameras out there, but today it can get a lot more complicated.
 There’s a difference between the type of security camera and the type of housing or extra features you can add to it.

 I often say we’re in the “golden age of cameras.”
 Cameras are uniformly good at the basics, but by over-simplifying things you may not be making the best choice for your home.

 This guide will outline some of the variations on those two themes, and suggest some enhancements that you might want to consider.
-The chart below shows some common, popular features of security cameras available among the three basic camera types:
+The chart below shows some common, popular features of security cameras available among Fixed and PTZ basic camera types:

 Choosing the Right Security Camera

 At the heart of the matter is the fixed camera.
 It is positioned to capture an image and can be optimized for the application with different housings and features as we’ll cover later.

 With few moving parts, fixed cameras are inherently more reliable than PTZ cameras and they are always pointing in the intended direction.